Sidebar navigation

 What to do as a witness

-Our Student Charter highlights the importance of respecting others, being a role model for others and playing your part in the University community.
+As a student at the University of Portsmouth it is important to respect others, act as a role model and play your part in the University community.

 That means if you know that a friend of yours or someone you know has been a victim of sexual assault or harassment – you should encourage them to make a report so we can take steps to support them.
 It's their choice if they wish to do this, but you can still make an anonymous third party report so that the University is aware of the types of issues that are taking place.
 This can help to inform ongoing awareness and education campaigns.